-The risk assessment completed herein is preliminary in nature as it can only be based on an evaluation of qualitative data sources (i.e. not on intrusive site investigation works).
+The risk assessment completed herein is preliminary in nature as it is generally based on an evaluation of qualitative data sources and surface water and limited sediment sampling (i.e. not on intrusive site investigation works).
 Consequently, identification of potential risk does not necessarily indicate a risk to a receptor, rather that further assessment may be required to investigate assumptions made in the CSM and quantify whether a potential risk actually exists.
 Generally, where a low or very low risk has been identified further assessment may not be deemed necessary to assess a particular SPR linkage, although further assessment may be deemed to be required to investigate CSM assumptions where the potential risk is considered to be low or very low due to the sensitivity of the receptor.